Understanding these core concepts will help you build effective Plot Twists.

 }

-// ❌ BAD - Creating separate Activity for each message (new thread for every reply!)
+// ❌ BAD - Creating separate Thread for each message (new thread for every reply!)

-// This creates clutter - each message becomes its own Activity
+// This creates clutter - each message becomes its own Thread

 title: `Message from ${message.author}`,